tool3/snaptdout/README.md

 all consequential tests from this file will be compared to the snapshot.

-### default
+> while snapshot name is optional, it is highly recommended.
-if you do not provide a snapshot name, snaptdout will save the line and column of the running test as keys in the `.json` file - so refactoring will require recreation of the snapshots.
+> if you do not provide a snapshot name, snaptdout will save the line and column of the running test as keys in the `.json` file.

 # config
 you can provide an optional snapshot directory through your package.json like so: